remo-help/opennmt-iterator/README.md

 Step 2: Run execute_all.py from your command line, with the --dir DIRECTORY argument filled.
 The optional argument -iter allows you to iterate over all immediate subdirectories of the directory you specified with --dir.

-Your opennmt-py will now train all the modely for which you created .yaml files in succession.
+Your opennmt-py will now train all the models for which you created .yaml files in succession.